IT2901-24-2018/vapi/README.md

 The Developer Desktop for Mac and Windows already include Docker Compose, but Linux users will have to install Compose [here](https://docs.docker.com/compose/install/).

 Our Django container depends on environment variables.
-Make an `.env` file at the root directory, with the following contents:
+Make a file called `.env` at the root directory, with the following contents:

 ```
 DJANGO_DEBUG=True